Research

 In China, the marriage rate increases with education for men but decreases for women.
 However, we observe positive assortative matching, as in most countries.
 This pattern is inconsistent with some simple models of marital matching.
 If there were strict educational homogamy, highly educated women would have high marriage rates because they would be on the short side of the market.
 If everyone preferred the most skilled mate, low-education men but not high-education women would have low marriage rates.
 If women preferred high-skill spouses but men preferred low-skill spouses, we would not observe positive assortative mating.

-In this paper, I ask what preferences can explain the observed mating pattern for individuals born between 1972 and 1975.
+In this paper, I ask what preferences can explain the observed mating pattern for individuals born between 1972 and 1975 in China.
 I allow their utility from marrying to depend on their education and their spouse’s education.
-The utility function allows for a discrete jump and different slope if the wife’s education exceeds the husband’s.
-In addition, each person has an idiosyncratic preference for each potential spouse.
-I assume utility is nontransferable and solve the equilibrium assuming a deferred acceptance algorithm.
+The utility function allows for a discrete jump and a different slope if the wife’s education exceeds the husband’s.
+In addition, each person has idiosyncratic preferences for each potential spouse.
+I assume utility is nontransferable and solve for equilibrium assuming a deferred acceptance algorithm.

-The impacts of population mobility controls on housing prices: Evidence from the 2014 household registration reform in China.
+The Impacts of Population Mobility Controls on the Housing Market: Evidence from the 2014 Household Registration Reform in China.
 Draft.

-The household registration system (Hukou system) in China largely restricts individuals’ access to the social welfare system outside their hometown.
-This makes it costly and inconvenient for migrants to live in the receiving cities.
-Most migrants do not consider purchasing a house where they work if they cannot obtain local Hukou.
-In this paper, I study the effects of a 2014 Hukou reform on urban housing prices.
-The reform significantly relaxed the registration system, making it more feasible for migrants to purchase housing.
-Using housing data at the apartment complex level, I find that the reform increased prices of lower-quality residential properties while lowering those of higher quality.
-This is consistent with prior findings that more migrant workers move to places where controls are relaxed, which spurs demand for basic housing but may suggest some native flight at the upper end.
+The household registration system (Hukou system) as a mobility control instrument in China largely restricts individuals’ access to the social welfare system outside their hometown, making it costly and inconvenient for migrants to live long-term in host cities.
+Without local Hukou, most migrants will not consider purchasing houses where they work.
+In this paper, I study the effects of the 2014 Hukou reform on housing prices.
+Using apartment-complex-level housing data, I find that the implementation of the reform increased prices for lower-quality residential properties, while those of higher quality experienced negative shocks.
+This is consistent with findings in previous literature that more migrant workers move to places where controls are relaxed, spurring demand for basic housing.

 Work in progress